-In the GR-Pulay method [39], the RMM-DIIS method [40], the Kerker method [41], and the RMM-DIISK method [40], the input electron density at the next SCF step is estimated based on the output electron densities in the several previous SCF steps.
+In the GR-Pulay method [41], the RMM-DIIS method [42], the Kerker method [43], the RMM-DIISK method [42], and the RMM-DIISH method [42], the input electron density (Hamiltonian) at the next SCF step is estimated based on the output electron densities (Hamiltonian) in the several previous SCF steps.
 The keyword 'scf.Mixing.History' specifies the number of previous SCF steps which are used in the estimation.
 For example, if 'scf.Mixing.History' is specified to be 3, and when the SCF step is 6th, the electron densities at 5, 4, and 3 SCF steps are taken into account.
 Around 30 is a better choice.